 The Sojitz Group makes accounting estimates for impairment accounting on fixed assets, etc. based on information available at the preparation of the consolidated financial statements.
 For the impact of the COVID-19 pandemic, accounting estimates are made based on the assumption that although the scale and degree of impact will vary depending on the business and the area, conditions will gradually recover in the future.

-6. Changes in accounting policies
+6. Changes in Accounting Policies

-Effective April 1, 2020, the Sojitz Group has applied mandatory standards and interpretations.
-There is no significant impact from the application on the Group.
+The Sojitz Group has applied standards and interpretations that became mandatory from the current fiscal year.
+This application has had no material impact on the Group.